The Delegation also cooperates with other EU institutions and services working on Ukrainian issues:

 The Parliamentary Association Committee

-The Parliamentary Association Committee has met eight times since it was formed, most recently in September 2018.
-Venues have alternated between Ukraine and the European Parliament's premises in either Strasbourg or Brussels.
+The Parliamentary Association Committee has met regularly, at least twice a year since it was formed, most recently in November 2021.
+Venues have alternated between Ukraine and the European Parliament's premises in either Strasbourg, or Brussels.
+Due to COVID-19 travel restrictions, the last two meetings of the EU-Ukraine Parliamentary Association Committee were held remotely.

 As the Committee's final recommendations reveal, the forum serves as a productive, lively platform to discuss all aspects of the EU-Ukraine relationship, the reform process (including legislative approximation with the EU in the framework of implementation of Association Agreement) and security situation in Ukraine, as well as other issues of mutual interest.